-The EVT-4 is a norm-based, standardized assessment to examine expressive language skills; specifically, the child's single-word vocabulary.
+The EVT-4 is a standardized assessment to examine expressive language skills; specifically, single-word vocabulary.
 For this test, the child is shown a picture and asked to identify it.
 This assessment is most commonly paired with the Peobody Picture Vocabulary Test (PPVT).
 It is commonly used for children who are deaf or hard of hearing because of the minimal directions needed to explain the assessment and the simplicity of the task (i.e., does not rely on comprehension).
-The evaluator should be aware that for some items within this assessment, a single ASL sign does not exist.